 The AES story — how and why the summit works

-In fall 2011, the Hayes brothers, along with a team of App State leadership representing faculty, administration and staff, roughed out the concept and structure for the first AES.
+In fall 2011, the Smith brothers, along with a team of App State leadership representing faculty, administration and staff, roughed out the concept and structure for the first AES.

 Following an introduction by Fred Stanback and Alice Stanback, both avid supporters of the university, the leadership group traveled to Rocky Mountain Institute (RMI) and forged a lasting relationship with RMI co-founder and Chief Scientist Amory Lovins.